Key Takeaways:

 2. College Might Not Be Taken Seriously

-A tuition-free college experience may result in some students not taking it seriously.
-Some students directly state that the realization of how much they or their family is paying drives them to perform well in college and actually attend their classes.
+A tuition-free college experience may result in an increase in students not taking it seriously.
+Some students state that the realization of how much they or their family is paying drives them to perform well in college and actually attend their classes.
 If college was free, students might be more likely to skip classes, change their major, and study less.

-There’s also the concern that students would be more likely to take a course “here and there” rather than working towards degree requirements.
-This could take up valuable seats for students working towards a major or degree.
+There’s also the concern that students would be more likely to take a course “here and there” rather than working towards degree requirements, which could take up valuable seats from those working towards a degree.

 3. College Education and Experience Could Decrease in Quality

 Another argument against “why should college be free” is the idea that quality could dip.
 With potentially less money going into colleges and universities, schools may find it more difficult to offer top-quality education opportunities for their students.
-Faculty and staff salaries could decrease, equipment may not be purchased or replaced in a timely manner, and the campus may not receive the upkeep it needs.
+Faculty and staff salaries could decrease, and colleges may find it difficult to afford new equipment or campus upkeep.

-When students pay for their classes, they’re not only paying for their seat.
-These payments also go towards salaries, library books, housing repairs, campus resources, campus upkeep, and more.
+When students pay for their classes, they’re not only paying for their seat – the payments also go towards salaries, library books, housing repairs, campus resources, campus upkeep, and more.

 4. More People Would Go to College

-Of course, this was listed under the benefits of “why should college be free,” but it could also be considered a downside.
-It could be argued that college being free could actually decrease the value of a college degree.
+This was listed under the benefits of “why should college be free,” but the fact that more people would go to college could also be considered a downside.
+Some argue that free tuition means a college degree is worth less, resulting in lower pay for college graduates.

 What Are the Other Conversations Around Free College?